symfony/symfony/src/Symfony/Component/Process/README.md

 print $process->getOutput();
 ```

-And if you want to be able to get some feedback in real-time, just pass an
+If you want to be able to get some feedback in real-time, just pass an
 anonymous function to the ``run()`` method and you will get the output buffer
-as it becomes available:
+as it becomes available instead:

 ```php
 use Symfony\Component\Process\Process;